florismeester/gape-docker/README.md

  - sysloghost: Syslog server to send log messages to
  - syslogport: Syslog server port
  - localonly: Log only to local syslog (no network) => true or false
- - stdout: Also output to stout => true or false
+ - stdout: Also output to stdout => true or false
  - paths: An array of paths to watch, these should be directories within the containers

 Usage: